 A personal anecdote that didn't make it into the book: my uncle, (Baron) Chris Haskins, took over Northern Foods when my father took time off to try and start a leftist tabloid papers (Mail on Sunday).
 Haskins then refused to let my father back in when the paper failed.
 He has since (via wikipedia, no doubt edited & monitored by his PR team) claimed he "foresaw the huge demand for good quality prepared meals, and turned the company into Northern Foods" In fact, Haskins was always subordinate to my father, the director, including during the period Northern Dairies became Northern Foods & began the packaged sandwich & meals phenomenon.

-To be clear, I am not saying this is anything to boast about, only that Haskins clearly thinks it is, and that this somewhat reveals his character - vampirizing the reputation of a dead father-in-law.
+To be clear, I am not saying this is anything to boast about, only that Haskins clearly thinks it is, and that this somewhat reveals his character - vampirizing the reputation of a dead brother-in-law.

 Another anecdote: while I was working on the book in 2016, I was communicating with my cousin, who was in touch with Haskins.
 She asked him if he was aware of my project.
 He responded that he was, but that he didn't care: "No one will read it anyway."